 The price and nature of premium-rate telephone services must be made clear.

-Advertisements that include premium-rate telephone numbers or short codes should comply with the PhonepayPlus Code of Practice.
-For more information on the PhonepayPlus code go to: www.phonepayplus.org.uk.
+Advertisements that include premium-rate telephone numbers or short codes should comply with the Phone-paid Services Authority Code of Practice.
+For more information on the Phone-paid Services Authority code go to: psauthority.org.uk.